-SIforAGE seeks to count on the active involvement of end-users in fields of research regarding their own care.
-Mindful of the fact that all of us are at some stage or other in the ageing process, SIforAGE partners encourage all citizens, of all ages, to engage in the task of providing elderly citizens with the opportunity to contribute to their own good health, to active life-styles, and to their creativity and innovative spirit, for as long as possible.
+SIforAGE sought to count on the active involvement of end-users in fields of research regarding their own care.
+Mindful of the fact that every person is naturally at some stage or other in the ageing process, SIforAGE partners encouraged all citizens, of all ages, to engage in the task of providing elderly citizens with the opportunity to contribute to their own good health, to active lifestyles, and to their creativity and innovative spirit, for as long as possible.

-SIforAGE is working towards the provision of efficient solutions: healthier late-life-styles, sustained mental quality, enhanced social capital, social protection systems and technologies for better ageing at home.
+SIforAGE worked towards the provision of efficient solutions: healthier late-lifestyles, sustained mental quality, enhanced social capital, social protection systems and technologies for better ageing at home.

 1. Inter-generational cooperation activities and the involvement of civil society organizations in active and healthy ageing research

 2. The introduction of evidence-based policy-making, through training activities with practitioners